MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/accessibility.md

 #### Analytics

-You can navigate the maps in [!INCLUDE[pn-social-engagement-short](../includes/pn-social-engagement-short.md)] with a keyboard by selecting Tab to reach the first data point on a map.
+You can navigate the maps in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] with a keyboard by selecting Tab to reach the first data point on a map.
 The order of navigation is based on sorting the data points by latitude, from north to south.
 The first tab stop starts on the northernmost data point.

 - To move to the next data point, select the right or down arrow.
 - To move to the previous data point, select the left or up arrow.